What are Semantic Maps?

 - Ask students to name information they learned after reading a specified text.
 [To simplify this explanation, I will use the example of Olympic sports.]

 - Assign an article about the Olympic Games for students to read.
-Write ‘Olympic Sports’ on a sticky note and place in on the board.
+Write ‘Olympic Sports’ on a sticky note and place it on the board.
 After reading, ask students to name an Olympic sport.
 As students name each sport, write each sport on a sticky note.
 Stick these on the board around the title ‘Olympic Sports.’
 Continue until you have approximately a dozen sports.

-- Next write ‘Summer’ and ‘Winter’ on two sticky notes.
+- Next, write ‘Summer’ and ‘Winter’ on two sticky notes.
 Place these on opposite sides of the title.
 Ask students to categorize all the sticky notes that are on the board into games played in the summer or winter.
 Move the sticky notes with the individual sport next to the correct category ‘Summer’ or ‘Winter’.

 - On the next level, break the summer sports into categories — types of swimming, types of cycling… Next break the winter sports into subcategories — types of skiing, types of skating…Just as before, organize the sticky notes on the board around the appropriate subcategory.